flxbl-io/docs-sfops/environments/authenticating-to-environments.md

 ### Authentication for Daily Test Runs

-Daily test runs require special authentication configuration for organizations using **sfp Community Edition** or **sfp Pro without sfp server**.
-Organizations that have fully onboarded to **sfp Pro with sfp server** can skip the GitHub secrets configuration and use the simpler server-based approach.
+Daily test runs require special authentication configuration for organizations using **sfp community** or **sfp pro without sfp server**.
+Organizations that have fully onboarded to **sfp pro with sfp server** can skip the GitHub secrets configuration and use the simpler server-based approach.

-#### GitHub Secrets Based Authentication (sfp Community Edition / sfp Pro without server)
+#### GitHub Secrets Based Authentication (sfp community / sfp pro without server)

 For GitHub secrets based daily test runs, you need to: